-That’s the pitch.
-Here’s where to take it.
+That is the pitch.
+Here is where to take it.

 1. Bar Oussou — Sydney Road

-The vibe: A courtyard with a fireplace, French-Senegalese food, and live world music that makes conversation impossible in the best possible way — because you’re too busy dancing.
+The vibe: A courtyard with a fireplace, French-Senegalese food, and live world music that makes conversation impossible in the best possible way — because you are too busy dancing.

-Order this: Shared yassa chicken + thiéboudienne + a bottle of something from the wine list ($60–80 for two) Address: 653 Sydney Road, Brunswick Hours: Thurs–Sun evenings Insider tip: Book the courtyard table specifically.
-Mention the fireplace if it’s winter.
-The indoor space is warm but the courtyard with the fire is where people fall in love.
-Seriously.
+Order this: Shared yassa chicken + thieboudienne + a bottle from the wine list ($60-80 for two) Address: 653 Sydney Road, Brunswick Hours: Thurs-Sun evenings Insider tip: Book the courtyard table specifically.
+Mention the fireplace if it is winter.
+The courtyard with the fire is where people fall in love.

 2. Alpha Ouzeri — Northern Greek Meze

-The vibe: A Northern Greek restaurant that reopened in Brunswick in late 2025 and immediately became the neighbourhood spot everyone tells you about as if they discovered it.
+The vibe: A Northern Greek restaurant that reopened in Brunswick in late 2025 and immediately became the neighbourhood spot everyone tells you about.

-Alpha Ouzeri came back to Brunswick after a hiatus and it’s better than ever.
-Chef Harry Tsiukardanis is doing Kastorian soul food — think Northern Greek meze, not the tourist-trap moussaka you get in South Yarra.
-The plates are designed to share: grilled octopus, loukaniko (Greek sausage), proper tzatziki, and ouzo that they’ll teach you how to drink properly if you ask.
-The vibe is convivial and warm, with the kind of service that makes you feel like a regular on your first visit.
+Chef Harry Tsiukardanis is doing Kastorian soul food — Northern Greek meze, not the tourist-trap moussaka you get in South Yarra.
+The plates are designed to share: grilled octopus, loukaniko (Greek sausage), proper tzatziki, and ouzo that they will teach you how to drink properly.
+The service makes you feel like a regular on your first visit.

-Order this: The chef’s meze selection for two ($70–90) — five or six dishes, all excellent Address: Sydney Road, Brunswick (check current address — their OpenTable page has the latest) Hours: Dinner Tue–Sun Insider tip: If your date mentions they’ve been to Greece, order the grilled saganaki.
-If they say it’s their first time, order the lamb kleftiko.
-Either way, you look knowledgeable.
+Order this: The chef’s meze selection for two ($70-90) — five or six dishes, all excellent Address: Sydney Road, Brunswick (check current address — their OpenTable page has the latest) Hours: Dinner Tue-Sun Insider tip: If your date mentions they have been to Greece, order the grilled saganaki.
+If they say it is their first time, order the lamb kleftiko.

 3. Tom Phat — Southeast Asian on Sydney Road

-The vibe: A neighbourhood restaurant that’s been quietly serving some of the best Southeast Asian fusion in Melbourne since 2004 and still doesn’t get the recognition it deserves.
+The vibe: A neighbourhood restaurant that has been quietly serving some of the best Southeast Asian fusion in Melbourne since 2004.

-Tom Phat at 184 Sydney Road is a Brunswick institution that newer arrivals tend to overlook because it doesn’t have a flashy Instagram presence or a celebrity chef backstory.
-What it does have is consistently excellent South East Asian food, cocktails that punch above their weight, and an atmosphere that works equally well for a second date or a 10th anniversary.
-The space is warm without being cramped, and the menu covers enough ground — Thai, Vietnamese, Malaysian — that you can find something for any palate.
+Tom Phat at 184 Sydney Road is a Brunswick institution that newer arrivals tend to overlook.
+What it has is consistently excellent South East Asian food, cocktails that punch above their weight, and an atmosphere that works equally well for a second date or a 10th anniversary.
+The space is warm without being cramped.

-Order this: The sharing banquet for two ($80–100) — let them choose the dishes Address: 184 Sydney Road, Brunswick Hours: Daily from 5pm Insider tip: Sit at the bar if you’re a couple of two.
-It’s more intimate than the tables and the bartenders will customise cocktails if you ask.
+Order this: The sharing banquet for two ($80-100) — let them choose the dishes Address: 184 Sydney Road, Brunswick Hours: Daily from 5pm Insider tip: Sit at the bar if you are a couple.
+It is more intimate than the tables and the bartenders will customise cocktails if you ask.
+See the full review in our Asian food guide.

 4. Bif Tannin’s — Self-Serve Wine and Pizza

-The vibe: A self-serve wine bar where you pour your own drinks from 32 wines on tap and nobody judges you if you just want a $7 glass and a slice.
+The vibe: A self-serve wine bar where you pour your own drinks from 32 wines on tap and nobody judges you.

 Bif Tannin’s at Unit 5/601 Sydney Road is the anti-date-night date night spot.
-It works because it takes all the pressure off: you choose your own wine from the machines (by the glass, so no awkward bottle-decision anxiety), the pizzas are $8–12, and the space is small enough to feel intimate without feeling trapped.
-This is the spot for a first date where you want to keep things low-key, or a fifth date where you’ve stopped trying to impress each other and just want good wine and carbs.
+It works because it takes all the pressure off: choose your own wine from the machines, the pizzas are $8-12, and the space is small enough to feel intimate without feeling trapped.
+This is the spot for a first date where you want to keep things low-key.

-Order this: Two glasses from the wine machines ($7–9 each) + a meat pizza ($10–12) Address: Unit 5/601 Sydney Road, Brunswick Hours: From 4pm most days Insider tip: The wine machines show tasting notes and prices on screen.
-Use them.
-“What should I try?” is a great first-date conversation starter that actually works.
+Order this: Two glasses from the wine machines ($7-9 each) + a meat pizza ($10-12) Address: Unit 5/601 Sydney Road, Brunswick Hours: From 4pm most days Insider tip: The wine machines show tasting notes and prices on screen.
+“What should I try?” is a great first-date conversation starter.
+See the full review in our bars guide.

 5. Brunswick Ballroom — Live Music Date